davidchesnut/sp-general-docs/docs/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

   ```

-    > [!Note]
+    > [!NOTE]
 > These controls may not be used in every scenario.
-For example, the "Publish posts and replies" scenario only uses the  **span** control.
+For example, the "Publish posts and replies" scenario only uses the **span**control.
-10. After the closing  **span** tag, add **SharePoint:ScriptLink** controls, a **SharePoint:FormDigest** control, and **script** tags, as shown in the following code.
-The **SharePoint:ScriptLink** tags reference the class library files that define the JavaScript object model that you can use for My Site Social development.
-The **SharePoint:FormDigest** tag generates a message digest for security validation when required by operations that update server content.
+10. After the closing **span**tag, add**SharePoint:ScriptLink**controls, a**SharePoint:FormDigest**control, and**script**tags, as shown in the following code.
+The**SharePoint:ScriptLink**tags reference the class library files that define the JavaScript object model that you can use for My Site Social development.
+The**SharePoint:FormDigest**tag generates a message digest for security validation when required by operations that update server content.

   ```HTML